-Welcome to VistaVapors, and welcome to the World of Vaping!
+Are you a cigarette smoker?
+Well, welcome to VistaVapors, and welcome to the World of Vaping!
 In itself, vaping technology was derived from an urge to find a more easily-adopted and harm-reducing alternative to smoking traditional cigarettes.
 Over the last decade, vaping has become more widely known, appreciated, and used as a way to combat the urges to smoke.
 In turn, vaping has helped millions of Americans drop cigarettes completely.
-You're here because you want to learn more about vaping; maybe you want to quit smoking cigarettes or chewing tobacco, or maybe you just want to see what vaping is all about.
-Regardless of your reasons for reading this, the VistaVapors Beginner's Guide to Vaping will take you through all the ins and outs of the technology!
+You're here because you want to learn more about vaping; maybe you want to quit smoking cigarettes or chewing tobacco.
+Regardless of your reasons for reading this, the VistaVapors Smoker's Guide to Vaping will take you through all the ins and outs of the technology!

 Vaping is the coined term of e-cigarette and personal vaporizer technology, describing the action of inhaling and exhaling vapor produced by an atomizer.
 Much like a bowler goes bowling, a 'vaper' is someone who partakes in the use of a vaporizer or e-cigarette.